frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/CRM/linkedin-settings.md

 ![LinkedIn Client](/docs/assets/img/crm/linkedin-client.png)

-Once you save the doc by filling **Company ID**, **Consumer Key**, and **Consumer Secret** it will redirect to LinkedIn Sign In page by providing valid LinkedIn credentials and clicking Allow, the member approves your application's request to access their member data and interact with LinkedIn on their behalf.
+Once you save the doc by filling **Company ID**, **Consumer Key**, and **Consumer Secret** it will redirect to LinkedIn's sign-in page by providing valid LinkedIn credentials and clicking Allow, the member approves your application's request to access their member data and interact with LinkedIn on their behalf.
 ![Authorize LinkedIn](/docs/assets/img/crm/authorize-linkedin.jpg)

 {next}